wjanssen/literary-journal-builder/README.md

 Requires the presence of pandoc (to convert submissions to TeX format) and pdflatex (to build the PDF file).

-Note that the masthead literal contains a number of hard-coded names, and the magazine name is also hard-coded.
+Note that the masthead literal contains a number of hard-coded names, and the magazine name is also hard-coded (in HEADING1).
+They should probably be command-line options.

 Produces a PDF file with 6.125x9.25 inch pages, the format used by the Supreme Court, which works well with tablets.